AdaCore/ada-spark-rfcs/considered/rfc-distributed_memory.rst

       );

 However, it turns out that there no clear advantage of the aspect v.s. the generic, and that the generic has the clear advantage of having a source-readable profile.

+Another drawback of this approach is that these 4 functions have to be provided for each type that needs this specific address model.
+Using a generic instantiation instead allows to name a model and reuse the same name consistently across various types.

 Drawbacks
 =========